Credit to image used in pin goes to Max Pixel. – Changes were made to the original image.

 Go to bed as early as possible (or at least by 11:00PM) because your body creates a cortisol (stress hormone) surge after 11 PM to keep you awake.
 There’s a saying that goes, “Every hour of sleep before midnight is worth two after midnight.”
 And it’s definitely true!

-Sleep plays an important role in your health and happiness, so make sure to prioritize it and get enough good quality sleep every night.
+Sleep plays a vital role in your health and happiness, so make sure to prioritize it and get enough good quality sleep every night.
 You’ll see the benefits quickly as a good sleeping pattern takes place in your life.

 Now if you have any questions, just let me know in the comments down below!
 I’d love to help you out!